Mathematics, Mechanics, and Materials Unit (Eliot Fried)

 Unit Head: Professor Eliot Fried

-In the Mathematics, Mechanics, and Materials Unit, we formulate and study mathematical descriptions for novel systems in the mechanical and materials sciences.
-We utilize techniques from various disciplines, including statistical and continuum physics, geometry, asymptotic analysis, bifurcation theory, and scientific computing.
+Research in the Mathematics, Mechanics, and Materials Unit is focused on the formulation and analysis of mathematical models for novel systems in the mechanical and materials sciences.
+To derive physically sound models, we rely on the principles of statistical and continuum mechanics and thermodynamics.
+To extract insight from our models, we use tools from differential and algebraic geometry, asymptotic analysis, bifurcation theory, and scientific computing.
 We also design and perform experiments to test predictions from, and guide improvements to, our theories.

 We interpret the terms `mechanics' and `materials' broadly.
 Ongoing projects include: